Basic Payment Scheme

 For example, a young farmer setting up in 2014 who submitted their first application for YFP in 2015 will continue to be eligible to apply for payments in 2016, 2017, 2018 and 2019.
 A young farmer setting up in 2014 who submits their first application for YFP in 2016 will continue to be eligible to apply for payments in 2017, 2018, 2019, 2020.

 An eligible business can be active for many years before business members change.
 The Young farmer is eligible for up to 5 years from the year they took control of the business.
 For example a young farmer who took control in 2011 and submits an application for YFP in 2015 would be eligible up to 2016.
 So getting two years of YFP.

 YFP must continue to be claimed annually by the eligible business and annual checks will be undertaken to ensure the business remains eligible for payment.

 You can apply for the Young Farmer payment on the Single Application Form, where you will be asked to provide evidence of your eligibility.
 Full details of how to apply for the payment will be included in the guidance notes issued with your Single Application Form.

-You can apply for your Basic Payment entitlements through your Single Application Form in 2015 during the annual application window.
+You can apply for your Basic Payment entitlements through your Single Application Form during the annual application window.
 To continue to be paid on your entitlements, you must declare eligible land through your Single Application Form each year.